 CDCR offers a pay bonus in addition to your regular salary for the following institutions.
-If you would like to be eligible for this additional pay please indicate it during your selection process.
+If you would like to apply for these institutions and become eligible for this additional pay, please indicate it during your selection process.

 - California Correctional Center (CCC)

 California Correctional Center in Susanville receives, houses, and trains minimum custody inmates for placement into one of the institution’s 18 Northern California conservation camps.
 Working collaboratively with the California Department of Forestry and Fire Protection (CAL FIRE), these camps are strategically located throughout the north state to provide fire suppression hand crews, as well as an organized labor force for public conservation projects and other emergency response needs of the State.

 For fun close by , there’s Lassen Volcanic National Park, rich in hydrothermal sites with acres of bubbling mud pots and littered with lava rocks from the most recent eruptions.
 For hiking enthusiasts there’s the Biz Johnson trail, several miles of California scenic beauty.
 How about a historic tour through the Lassen County Courthouse?
 Built in 1917 it’s a postcard through time.

 475-750 Rice Canyon Rd.,